MarcGrol/service-catalog-mcp-server/examples.md

     service-catalog-mcp-server

-And type json rpc in the command-line
+And type the json rpc (examples below) in the command-line

 **suggest_candidates**